catamphetamine/libphonenumber-js/METADATA.md

 # Metadata

 This document describes `metadata.json` that's generated from `PhoneNumberMetadata.xml` by running `npm run metadata:generate` command.
 It serves as an intermediary step for generating all other metadata (such as `metadata.min.json`), and is therefore not included in the final distribution.
+See [`PhoneNumberMetadata.xml`](https://github.com/google/libphonenumber/blob/master/resources/PhoneNumberMetadata.xml) in Google's repo.
+They also have some [docs](https://github.com/google/libphonenumber/blob/master/resources/phonemetadata.proto) on metadata fields too.

 ## Country calling codes